kwicz/ab_test_dashboard/README.md

 # A/B Test Dashboard

+_A Next.js A/B Test Management Dashboard for creating, updating, and tracking A/B tests.
+Features test filtering, local storage persistence, and Google Tag Manager (GTM) integration for event tracking.
+Built with Next.js, Tailwind CSS, and TypeScript._

 ## Core Features of the Dashboard

 1. Create a new test with a name, description, and test variations (A & B).